TobitoFatitoRE/ArchangelUnCloaker/README.md

   The First Public Open-Sourced ArchangelCloak Deobfuscator
 ## How to use:
   Drag n Drop obfuscated program on the deobfuscator exe.
 ## Careful!
-This can in theory invoke viruses, since it invokes the dll.
+This can in theory invoke malware, since it invokes the dll and the dll might be malicious.
 Always run on sandbox/vm.

  Special thanks to holly for his harmony class :D